 So gerrymandering—it’s a thing.
 Weirdly, every politician says they hate it, and it should be stopped.
 Yet, every politician quietly does it in their party’s favor.
 But nonetheless, some people dislike it so much, that they decide to go to court to prevent it, so here we go.

-Maryland drew up a map in a district the was traditionally Republican.
+Maryland drew up a map in a district that was traditionally Republican.
 But because of their redistricting map, a Democrat won the seat.
 So Republicans were like, “this is some bullshit.”

 So they sought injunction against those scumbags who rigged the election legally, and a district court granted it.
 So now this thing meanders its way to SCOTUS, where the Maryland peeps hoped SCOTUS would tell the lower court they needed to know their fucking role.